Skip to content

 Benefits

-• Task-Specific Optimization: Reasoning approach matches problem requirements
+• Task-Specific Optimization: Reasoning approach dynamically matches problem requirements without manual prompt engineering

-• Interpretability: Clear reasoning structure shows how the problem was approached
+• Interpretability: Explicit reasoning structure shows the problem-solving approach

-• Transferability: Discovered structures can be reused for similar problems
+• Transferability: Discovered structures can be cached and reused for similar problems

 Trade-offs